Media

 At the time of Christ the primary medium of communication was direct speech though educated people were able to read and write.
 In today’s world there is a vast array of media for sharing our thoughts and messages.

-The mass media, whether printed or electronic (TV & other gadgets), have immense power to influence or indoctrinate the general population often distorting the truth with biased reporting.
-They have the power to shape culture and erode the standards of the past.
+Mass media, whether printed or electronic/digital, has immense power to influence or indoctrinate the general population, having the power to either intentionally or unknowingly shape culture and erode the standards of the past.
 When media push the boundaries and sanction previously off-limits values, the effects work like a poison in the culture bringing further decay.
-Do not gullibly accept all that is publicized, instead ideally, we should receive our information from several unbiased, reliable sources to minimize such influences.
-Discernment is needed as is critical thinking to ascertain what is the truth as there is a lot of misleading information propogated as fact.

 In spite of these revolutionary advances in technology, face-to-face communication has deteriorated.